Changes are coming to this policy!

 In addition to the above, restricted permissions are permissions that are designated as Dangerous, Special, Signature, or as documented below.
 These permissions are subject to the following additional requirements and restrictions:

-- Use of permissions in contravention of official Android developer App permissions best practices or in violation of existing policies (including Elevated Privilege Abuse) are expressly prohibited.
+- Use of permissions in violation of Google Play malware policies (including Elevated Privilege Abuse) is expressly prohibited.

 Certain Restricted Permissions may be subject to additional requirements as detailed below.
 The objective of these restrictions is to safeguard user privacy.
 We may make limited exceptions to the requirements below in very rare cases where apps provide a highly compelling or critical feature and where there is no alternative method available to provide the feature.
 We evaluate proposed exceptions against the potential privacy or security impacts on users.